 Printing, copying, and scanning are all services that are provided in the library for educational purposes only.
-Access to both black/white and color laser printers are available from the library.
+Access to a black/white laser printer is available from the library.
 Copying and scanning services are provided by the librarian/library aide.
 Students are not permitted to use the machine.